asontu/PureSQLUnitTesting/DOCS.md

 ### Test Driven Development: Flip the script

-Since blindly replacing all instances of `dbo.` with `#unittest_` might not be the best approach in some cases, for instance if the stored procedures being tested call other stored procedures with the same schema prefix `dbo.` as the tables it queries.
+Since blindly replacing all instances of `dbo.` with `#unittest_` might not be the best approach in some cases, for instance if the stored procedures being tested calls other stored procedures with the same schema prefix `dbo.` as the tables it queries.
 In this case, it might be better to write the Stored Procedure as the UnitTest-variant, then run the UnitTests first, and only when all the UnitTests pass, use `DeployObjects` to deploy the stored proc to a production-ready variant.

 In this case the `from=""` and `to=""` attribute values would be flipped: